linroger/Wealth-of-Nations/Adv Investments/Lecture 5- Dynamic Portfolio Choice.md

 By the same token,  the optimal fixed-weight solution again underscores the absence of any "time-diversification" in the IID case.
 With IID returns we have $\operatorname{var}\left(r_{t: t+h}\right) / h=\sigma^{2}$ and hence the optimal portfolio share is independent of the investor's horizon.

-Table 5.6: Shortand long-horizon optimal fixed-weight portfolios in the sentiment model
+Table 5.6: Short and long-horizon optimal fixed-weight portfolios in the sentiment model

 |   | $\phi=0.15$ | $\phi=0.55$ | $\phi=0.95$ |